Super Hercules Completes Marathon Texas-Guam Sortie

 Key Takeaways:

-• A U.S. Air Force C-130J Super Hercules set a new endurance record by flying direct from Dyess AFB (Texas) to Andersen AFB (Guam) in over 26 hours with a single fuel stop in Hawaii, utilizing external fuel tanks to extend its range.
+• A U.S. Air Force C-130J Super Hercules set a new endurance record by flying 26 hours and 33 minutes from Dyess AFB, Texas, to Andersen AFB, Guam, with one fuel stop in Hawaii.

 See a mistake?
 Contact us.